salesforce/bazel-eclipse/docs/dev/dev_guide.md

 ### Precheckin Procedure

-1. Run the tests via the Bazel build before submitting a PR, as there is no CI system to catch a mistake. ```mvn clean package```
+1. Run the tests via the Bazel build before submitting a PR, as there is no CI system to catch a mistake. ```mvn clean verify```
 2. Make sure the feature builds correctly from the Eclipse SDK
 3. Run the feature from the Eclipse SDK (*Run* -> *Run As* -> *Inner Eclipse*).
 Import a Bazel workspace to test it.
-4. If you are making big changes, try also to run the feature from a non-SDK install.
+4. If you are making big changes, please also test the feature from a non-SDK install.
 You will do this by installing the feature updatesite zip file.
-See the *Testing with a Plain Eclipse Install* section below.
-Import a Bazel workspace to test it.
+See the [Releasing Bazel Eclipse](release.md) document for more details.

 ### CI